 - Are there frequent questions your customers are asking that can’t be easily addressed in an existing section of your website?

-- Is your sales/service team (or your own inbox) constantly dealing with recurring with product and service questions?
+- Is your sales/service team (or your own inbox) constantly dealing with recurring product and service questions?

 - Are there outlier customers & use cases that would distract from your target audience if you addressed them in your primary content (ie, death by footnotes)?